CodersCampus/supportDocs/docs/item/LASER_FOCUS_ACTIVE_STUDENTS.md

 ## 📋 Personalized Job Checklist

-We’ll be reaching out to each student individually with a **checklist of next steps** to help guide your job search process.
+We’ll be reaching out to each active student individually with a **checklist of next steps** to help guide your job search process.

 ➡️ **Miriam** will follow up via DM to ensure everyone has what they need and is supported through the checklist.